AndyGauge/andygauge.github.io/_posts/2022-03-18-heroku-cli-tricks.md

 tags: [ '' ]
 ---

 While upgrading to Elastic Search 7 we needed to upgrade our heroku environments.
+We manage multiple heroku environments for each of our teams, and manually updating each environment is prone to errors and can be tedious.
+We deploy and set environment variables is this scripting exercise.

+Uses `awk`, `grep`, `ruby` and compares some of the string manipulation of each

 ```
 heroku addons --all | awk ' /bonsai:standard-sm/ {print $1}' | while read line